 Suppose you have $100,000 in student loans at an 8% interest rate.
 Those federal student loans will generate $8,000 per year in interest.
-If you are on an income driven repayment plan, and your monthly payments are $250 per month, you are only paying $3,000 per year towards your student loans.
+If you are on an income-driven repayment plan, and your monthly payments are $250 per month, you are only paying $3,000 per year towards your student loans.
 Your balance is growing by $5,000 per year.

-The following year, the interest generated by the loan is not $8,000, instead it is $10,000 (this number is the $125,000 times the 8% interest).
-That means the interest capitalization is costing you $2,000 per year.
+The following year, the interest generated by the loan is not $8,000.
+Instead, it is $10,000 (this number is the $125,000 times the 8% interest).
+In short, the cost of capitalized interest in this example is $2,000 per year.

-Avoiding Interest Capitalization
+Avoiding Federal Student Loan Interest Capitalization

-The following events trigger interest capitalization:
+The following events can trigger interest capitalization:

 - The loan entering repayment at the end of school